vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 * If I have significant bowel pressure already (before getting to an upright position) then it may be better to have a bowel movement and then spend some extra time in bed.
-However, generally speaker, bowel pressure doesn't become significant at less than 7 hours of sleep until I spend some time in a seated or upright position, so in order to get extra sleep I should try to avoid getting in a seated position.
+However, generally speaking, bowel pressure doesn't become significant at less than 7 hours of sleep until I spend some time in a seated or upright position, so in order to get extra sleep I should try to avoid getting in a seated position.

 ### Reducing the incidence of unplanned late sleep